Lekanggy/location-pinning-system/client/README.md

 `Note:`

 *Incase the map doesn't show up immediately try to refresh the browser.
-This may occur because the map use was on the development mode and no billing info was attached and neither a varification map id or apikey was attached.
+This may occur because the map use was on development mode and no billing info was attached and neither a verification map id or apikey was attached.
-So the more reason they were both exposed*
+So the more reason both strings were exposed*